agentS/just_in/README.md

 Moreover, our architecture allows integration into existing applications.

+However, we had to little time and too few developers to implement the entire concept.
+Moreover, we reported a reproducible bug in the DB RIS::Trips API.

 ### Prototype - Web Front End

 The user is able to register for journey updates using the booking code.